CodyBontecou/blog/content/time-to-read-article-component.md

   - name: og:image:alt
     content: Code preview of the time to read article component.
   - name: og:title
     content: Building a VueJS component to estimate the expected reading time of an article.
   - name: twitter:title
     content: Building a VueJS component to estimate the expected reading time of an article.
   - name: twitter:text:title
     content: Building a VueJS component to estimate the expected reading time of an article.
 canonicalUrl: https://codybontecou.com/reading-time-vuejs-component.html
 topics:
   - vue
   - javascript
   - css
   - components
+created_at: 2024-10-31T14:26
+last_modified: 2024-11-09T21:19
 ---

 <h1 class="text-4xl font-semibold">VueJS component to estimate the reading time of an article.</h1>